 "Milleia…"

-Jayden bit his lip and let go of the guy's shirt.
+Jayden bit his lip and let go.

-I ignored them.
+I ignored it.

 "Hmph.
 Do you think, just because that good-for-nothing Edward is your owner, you can do whatever you want?"